-In 2020, securityholders were able to participate virtually in the AGM by watching a live webcast of the meeting, by voting on the resolutions in real-time and by submitting written questions in real-time via an online facility.
+In 2021, a fully virtual AGM was held as securityholders were not permitted to physically attend the meeting due to government restrictions and public health advice regarding COVID-19.
+Securityholders were able to participate in the AGM by watching a live webcast of the meeting, by voting on the resolutions in real-time and by submitting written questions in real-time via an online facility.

-Mirvac also offered securityholders an additional mechanism to participate in the AGM in 2020.
-For the first time, securityholders were also able to participate in the meeting in real-time by telephone, including listening to the presentations and the discussion, by voting on the resolutions and by asking questions.
+Securityholders were also able to participate in the 2021 AGM meeting in real-time by telephone, including listening to the presentations and the discussion, by voting on the resolutions and also by asking questions.